 We expect our technology to generate revenue through two main methods: deployment and EAS subscriptions.
 Deploying our EAS requires us and our integration partners to work with a new client to map the job site, gather data, and install our AV technology within their fleet and site.
 We anticipate that new deployments will yield project-based revenues based on the scope of the deployment.
-After deployment, we expect to generate revenues by offering EAS through a Software as a Service (SaaS) model, which can be considered the AV software component of Robotics as a Service (RaaS).
-Although we have not offered, and have no present intention to offer, the robotic assets ourselves directly to the end customer, our software can be part of a combined offering with third parties, such as an OEM.
+After deployment, we expect to generate revenues by offering EAS through a Software as a Service ("SaaS") model, which can be considered the AV software component of Robotics as a Service ("RaaS").